 Ensure that the pentesters have the required qualifications that make them eligible to carry out scalable PCI pentests.
 This includes:

 - Certified Ethical Hacker (CEH)

 Make sure the PCI penetration testing cost fits well within the budget decided by your organization and comes with the features you required to successfully uphold your compliance status with PCI-DSS.
 It should also provide your organization with a good ROI.

-The scanner should be able to handle large-scale networks, web application,s and compliance scans, and should be able to integrate with other security tools.
+The PCI compliance tool for scanning should be able to handle large-scale networks, web application,s and compliance scans, and should be able to integrate with other security tools.
 The PCI compliance vulnerability scan provider should be able to scale their services according to the needs and scope of the customer organization.

 Make sure the PCI compliance vulnerability scan services shortlisted by you provide well-detailed reports that include the various types of tests done, the findings of non-compliance, and the remediation suggestions for them.

 Ensure that the PCI compliance scanner enlisted by you also provides automated remediation services and does not leave you stranded once the penetration testing is completed.